danielq1985/si_expansion_public/README.md

 ### Background

-The company I work with has been dominating the sprinkler service industry in Colorado Springs for the last 10 years.
+The company I work with has been dominating the service industry in Colorado Springs for the last 10 years.
 The 5-year plan is to expand to another location in a similar market.
 With Colorado having 511 zip codes the question is, "Where do we go next?"

 ### Analysis Overview
 - How is performance distributed across zip codes?